wizardry-tools/content-wizard/README.md

     mvn clean install -PautoInstallSinglePackage -Daem.port=4503

-Or to deploy only the bundle to the author, run

-    mvn clean install -PautoInstallBundle

 Or to deploy only a single content package, run in the sub-module directory (i.e `ui.apps`)

     mvn clean install -PautoInstallPackage

 Note: When building with Maven from the project root, the Maven build will automatically checkout and install a project-scoped version of Node 18 and use it to build the `ui.frontend` module.

+Note: If you intend on using the NPM server for local development, you need to add the `local` runmode to your AEM instance that you are installing to, before you can make POST requests proxied by the NPM server.

 ## Documentation